C3 – Total water use in the Republic of Armenia

 National policy context

-The Republic of Armenia National Water Policy Act (adopted on 3 May, 2005) is a conceptual framework for the strategic use and maintenance of water resources and water systems.
-The purpose of this law is to ensure the availability and accessibility of water resources necessary for human well-being, for the development of the country’s socio-economic system, and for the economic and ecological needs in the present and in the future.
+The National Water Policy of the Republic of Armenia (adopted on 3 May , 2005) is the framework of the strategy for the use and protection of water resources and water systems.
+The purpose of this law is to ensure the availability of water resources of the quantity, regime and quality necessary for human well-being, the development of the socio-economic system of the republic, and for meeting economic and ecological needs in the present and in the future.

 International policy context

-Armenia presented its first voluntary national review (VNR) on the implementation of the 2030 Agenda and the Sustainable Development Goals (SDGs) at the United Nations (UN) High-level Political Forum on Sustainable Development in 2018.
+In 2018, Armenia presented its first Voluntary National Review (VNR) on the implementation of the 2030 Agenda and the Sustainable Development Goals (SDGs) at the UN High-Level Political Forum.

-The VNR presents the progress and experience gained by Armenia so far during the nationalization and implementation process of the 2030 Agenda and the SDGs.
-It also aims to deliver and reflect on political, legal, practical and behavioral advantages, as well as obstacles and challenges in Armenia’s daily life regarding the implementation of the SDGs.
-Undoubtedly, the process confirms the cross-cutting and broad-ranging nature of the exercise that most probably will go beyond 2030 and will require concerted efforts and commitment at both national and international levels.
+The VNR presents the progress and experience achieved by Armenia so far in the process of nationalization and implementation of the 2030 Agenda and the SDGs.
+It also aims to provide and address the political, legal, practical and behavioural benefits, as well as the obstacles and challenges regarding the implementation of the SDGs.
+Undoubtedly, this process has a cross-sectoral and large-scale nature, and is likely to extend beyond 2030 and will require concerted efforts and commitments at both national and international levels.

 Targets